 - Big firm / small firm?
 Will your case get individual attention, or be one of thousands of injury cases that the firm handles, assembly-line style?
 Some people like small firms with personal attention, and others like larger firms.
 This is simply a matter of personal preference.
 Try to decide which one is right for you.
 (Read more)

 - Is the office in your area?
 If the office is far from your home, you may wish to look closer.
-The concern is that a distant law firm — particularly one in another state — won’t actually handle your case, but simply shop it around to another lawyer who you’ve never met.
+The concern is that a distant firm — particularly in another state — won’t actually handle your case, but simply shop it around to another lawyer who you’ve never met.
+And then take a referral fee for itself.
 Visit the office and talk to the attorney that will handle your case.
 If you feel you’re being rushed and not given enough time to discuss the matter, hire someone else.

 - Website.
 If you have run out of options because you can’t get a recommendation from someone you know, then you can start looking at lawyer websites.
 Just be careful to find an actual trial lawyer — someone with real experience standing in the well of the courtroom trying cases — and not some search company that does marketing to generate “leads” for others.
 You are not a lead in someone’s marketing program; you’re a real person with a real problem.
 Or you wouldn’t have read this far.

 Five things to avoid in looking for a personal injury attorney:

 - Stay away from attorney search services like the plague.
 These are not law firms.
 They are merely advertising portals for firms that paid to be listed.
 That’s it.
 If you see a name on the top of the list, it isn’t because the firm is good, but because they paid for the listing.
 This tells you nothing about the firm, but much about their advertising budget.